 The final requirement is the element of damages, or compensation for the injury.
 These may include economic damages, such as the cost of past and future medical expenses, and lost income and earning capacity.
 It can also include non-economic losses, such as pain and suffering, disability or disfigurement.
 In Illinois, there is currently no cap on the amount of compensation that a plaintiff can receive from a jury in a medical malpractice suit.

 An important consideration to keep in mind is the applicable statute of limitations, which dictates the deadline by which a claim may be filed.
 In Illinois, medical malpractice suits must typically be filed within two years from the time that the injury becomes known, or should have been known, to the plaintiff, and no later than four years after the date that the negligent act occurred.
 However, in Illinois, there are a number of exceptions that toll the statute of limitations period.
-For example, in situations involving minors, such as injuries from pregnancy and birth complications, there may be exceptions.
+For example, in situations involving minors, such as injuries from pregnancy complications, there may be exceptions.
 If the patient was under 18 at the time, the claim must be filed within eight years of the negligent act, but no later than the time the patient turns 22.
 For lifelong mental disabilities, it is possible that the claim may not be barred at any time.
 An attorney with experience in cases related to pregnancy complications can help you determine whether you have a timely medical malpractice claim.Chicago Lawyers Serving Medical Malpractice Victims

 If you believe you or your child has been the victim of medical malpractice, the Chicago lawyers at Leopold & Associates have the resources and experience necessary to help you pursue your claim.
 We are proud to serve clients throughout Illinois and Cook County, including in Des Plaines, Evanston, Skokie, and Chicago.
 To learn more about how we can assist you, call 312-781-6212 or contact us online to schedule your free consultation.